adrian-cancio/PowerShell-Config/Readme.md

 # PowerShell Config

-Here is my Curstom PowerShell Profile
+Here is my Custom PowerShell Profile

 Put content on your ```$PROFILE``` folder